Pre-Courant Algebroids: Symplectic almost Lie 2-algebroids and pre-Courant algebroids

-In this subsection we present a few simple examples of symplectic almost Lie 2-algebroids by slightly weakening some of the well-known constructions of symplectic Lie 2-algebroids. \begin{example} Continuing Example \ref{exp:7crossproduct}, consider $\sT^{*}\Pi \mathbb{R}^{7}$ which we equip with coordinates $(\zx^{i}, \pi_{j})$ of bi-weight $(1,0)$ and $(0,1)$ respectively.
-By passing to total weight it is clear that the canonical Poisson bracket is of total weight $-2$.
+In this subsection, we present examples of pre-Courant algebroids generally obtained by modifying some of the well-known examples of symplectic Lie $2$-algebroids. \begin{example} Continuing Example \ref{exp:7crossproduct}, consider $\sT^{*}\Pi \mathbb{R}^{7}$ which we equip with coordinates $(\zx^{i}, \pi_{j})$ of bi-weight $(1,0)$ and $(0,1)$ respectively.
+By passing to total weight, it is clear that the canonical Poisson bracket is of total weight $-2$.
 Moreover, we have $\{\zx^{i}, \pi_{j} \} = \delta^{i}_{\:\: j}$ and so we recover the standard Euclidean metric on $\mathbb{R}^{7}$.
-The pre-homological potential here is
+The pre-homological potential in this example is given by

 A quick calculation shows that